til-ai/til-25/README.md

 ## Building and submitting

 Submitting your model for evaluation is simple: just build your Docker image and push it!
-You can find a more detailed tutorial in the [Wiki]().
+You can find a more detailed tutorial, including advanced usage for power users, in the [Wiki]().
 (TK link)

 You'll first want to `cd` into the directory you want to build.
 Then, build the image using Docker with an image name and (optionally) an image tag.
 Finally, run `til submit` to submit your image for evaluation.